mrmas-io/GPA-calculator-for-istanbul-ticaret-university/README.md

 ## How to use
 - Download the source code and compile it using a C compiler.
 Run the program and enter the number of courses you have taken.
-For each course, enter the course name, credit hours, and grade received.
+For each course, enter the course name, credit hours, and letter grade received.
 The program will calculate your GPA and print the results on the console.

 ## Example